-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Veterans Month » Veterans Month 2011 » Celebrating Veterans Day 2011: Frank Garcia
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Veterans Month » Veterans Month 2011 » Celebrating Veterans Day 2011: Frank Garcia

 Frank Garcia joined the Army ROTC in 1997.
 He attended military school, which included basic training, at Fort Knox, Kentucky and advance training at Fort Lewis.

 After earning a BA in accounting from UPR in 2001, and a second lieutenant commission that same year, he was assigned to Lackland Air Force Base in Texas as a training officer where he served for six months.